QAVAQ/Causal-effects-of-special-events-on-shared-micromobility/README.md

 Other datasets (e.g., full trip logs, large events) are not redistributed due to licensing restrictions.

-# Cite this:
+# Cite this article:
-Qiang, D., Mckenzie, G. How Events Move Us: Estimating the Causal Effects of Special Events on Shared Micromobility.
+Qiang, D., McKenzie, G. How Events Move Us: Estimating the Causal Effects of Special Events on Shared Micromobility.
 J geovis spat anal 10, 1 (2026). https://doi.org/10.1007/s41651-025-00244-1